 |It is difficult to scale-up projects based on waterfall methodology.||Scaling up of products is easy because of the iterative approach.|

 |Customers or end-users don’t have a say after the requirements are frozen during the initial phases.
 They only get to know the product once it is built completely.||Frequent customer interaction and feedbacks are involved in agile methodology.|

 Ques.22.
 What is RUP methodology?

 Ans.
-The Rational Unified Process comes under the agile software development methodology.
+RUP stands for Rational Unified Process.
+It comes under the agile software development methodology.
 It is divided into 5 categories-

 - Business modeling – This is the inception of the business.
 In this stage, the business deliverables are discussed.

 - Requirements – Planning of the resources and detailed evaluation of risks is conducted.